scandum/quadsort/README.md

 Intro
 -----

-This document describes a stable non-recursive adaptive merge sort named quadsort.
+This document describes a stable bottom-up adaptive merge sort named quadsort.

 The quad swap